exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 UUID
 ----

-UUID is a universally unique identifier.
-It is an identifier that anyone can generate, and that has a near certainty that it identify something unique in the universe.
+UUID is a Universally Unique IDentifier.
+It is an identifier that anyone can generate, and that has a near certainty that it identify something unique, in the universe.

-UUID are in constrast to classic integer ids, such as auto-increment primary keys, which usually start at 0, and are incrementally generated.
+UUID are in contrast to classic integer ids, such as auto-increment primary keys, which usually start at 0, and are incrementally generated.
 Not only this means connecting to a database, and querying the right table, but also means that there are multiple usage of 1, in each of these tables.

 UUID are a standard.
 The standard has versions from 1 to 5, each with improvements.